nealrobbins/liferay-docs/developer/frameworks/articles/290-configuration/01-making-apps-configurable/08-upgrading-configurable-apps.markdown

 6.2 and before, refer to
 [Transitioning from Portlet Preferences to the Configuration API](/develop/tutorials/-/knowledge_base/7-0/transitioning-from-portlet-preferences-to-the-configuration-api).

-If you have an app with an instance-scoped configuration interface and a custom UI for saving configuration values to `PortletPreferences`, you have two
+If you have an app with a configuration interface scoped to anything other than `SYSTEM` and a custom UI for saving configuration values to `PortletPreferences`, you have two options:
-options:

 -   Keep using your custom UI.
 Deactivate the auto-generated UI in *Instance Settings* by setting the scope in your configuration interface to `SYSTEM`.
     (This is quick and easy, but won't make your code easier to maintain in the long term.)

+    For other ways to disable the auto-generated UI, see (Link).

+    (/developer/frameworks/-/knowledge_base/7-2/customizing-the-system-settings-user-interface#excluding-a-configuration-ui-from-system-settings).

 -   Write an Upgrade Process to convert your configuration values in `PortletPreferences` to an instance-scoped OSGi configuration, using the